Who just hates her and why--and who just loves her and why? And I want to hear from those who have never heard of her, too!

 I've never read her, though I keep intending to try.
 She doesn't really sound like my cup of tea, but then, I wouldn't have said Machiavelli did either and he was actually kind of hilarious, so I should get around to reading her.

-Unfortunately, she may be permanently associated in my head with this article, which made me go and then and which I go back and reread sometimes when I need to laugh at stupid people who think they're smart.
+Unfortunately, she may be permanently associated in my head with this article, which made me go yikes and then lol and which I go back and reread sometimes when I need to laugh at stupid people who think they're smart.

 My favorite is this probably this one, but there are a number of gems: